 Once the sexual harassment claim is filed, the US EEOC agency may ask you and your employer to participate in a voluntary mediation to settle the complaint.
 If the complaint is not resolved and the EEOC determines it needs more information, it will investigate the case in-depth.
 This will cover aspects like:

 - Employment records review

 If the EEOC determines the law may have been violated, it will try to reach a voluntary settlement with your employer, or it may decide to file a lawsuit against your employer.

 If the conclusion of the case is unsatisfactory or it is not resolved appropriately, then you will receive a Notice of Right to Sue from the EEOC when it closes its investigation, and you will have the right to file a civil lawsuit.
 However, such a lawsuit should be filed within 3 months of receipt of the Notice from the EEOC.
 Also, it can only be filed if you have exhausted the possible remedies.

-In other words, the law requires a victim to report the incident to the employer and follow the necessary procedures to resolve.
+In other words, the law requires a victim to report the incident to the employer and follow the necessary procedures to resolve it.
 If the matter is not handled seriously, then it should be reported to the EEOC to preserve the right to file a civil lawsuit.

 All this can be complex and stressful, especially because of the technicalities involved and the fact that you’re already going through the trauma of sexual harassment.
 Due to all these reasons, you may not be able to think straight.
 This is why it is advisable that you seek legal assistance from our team of experienced and compassionate North Carolina and South Carolina sexual harassment lawyers.
 Our lawyer will help you navigate through legal complexities while protecting your rights and seeking justice.
-Contact us today for case consultation.
+Contact us today for a case consultation.
 Remember that you’re not alone.
 We are here to help.